 Diakonia has a general framework for our strategic work within the six themes of human rights, democratization, social and economic justice, gender equality, conflict and justice and emergency response and disaster resilience.

 Democracy is the form of governance that best expresses the fundamental ideas in the Bible regarding the equal worth, rights and obligations of all people.
-Truly just and sustainable development is only possible if rights holders themselves have power over their own future.
+Truly just and sustainable development is only possible if rights holders themselves have the power to decide over their own present and future.

 Social and economic justice

 A sustainable and equitable world needs an economy that works to achieve this.
 How can the economic system include and benefit the poor and marginalized and do so within the limits of the environment?
 For this to happen, we need people, governments and corporations to take decisive action at the global and local level.

 Diakonia wants our work to contribute to changing unfair power relations based on gender, to the equal exercise of rights for all people independently of gender or sexual identity, and to changing patriarchal structures.

 Violence is perhaps the most significant and destructive challenge to human development and dignity.
 Therefore Diakonia works to address conflicts before, during or after they turn violent.
 Work is organized around four objectives: protection, peace building, women, peace and security, and policy coherence for peace.

 Violent conflicts, political turmoil, and natural disasters create humanitarian crises, which threaten millions of lives each year.
 Diakonia utilizes our strength as a long-term actor, focusing on human rights and at the same time working with our humanitarian partner organizations to save lives, reduce suffering and offer support when crises hit.